 Mental health services are now mostly provided in the community.
-When someone has been diagnosed with a mental illness, they should be able to receive a range of clinical services in their local area, while continuing to live at home.
+When someone has been diagnosed with a mental health issue, they should be able to receive a range of clinical services in their local area, while continuing to live at home.

-Once assessed as requiring treatment, they are usually allocated a case manager.
-This person is responsible for coordinating and implementing a treatment plan.
-You can find out where the local CMHS is by asking a local GP or hospital.
+Once assessed as requiring treatment, they may be referred to community supports such as case managers or support workers.
+These supports can help coordinate and implement a treatment plan.
+You can find out what your community metnal health services are by asking a local GP or hospital.

 Crisis Teams – sometimes called Crisis Assessment and Treatment (CAT) Teams or Psychiatric Emergency Teams (PET) – are groups of mental health professionals who provide assessment and treatment for people seriously affected by mental illness.

-They are based at the CMHS, and can assess people in their own home and arrange treatment, including hospitalisation where necessary.
+They are based at the hospital, and can assess people in their own home and arrange treatment, including hospitalisation where necessary.

 What support services are available?

-Mental illness can sometimes lead to psychiatric disability, affecting the way people are able to cope in their everyday lives.
+Mental health issues can sometimes lead to psychiatric disability, affecting the way people are able to cope in their everyday lives.

 Community-based support services aim to help people regain living, working and social skills so that they can get on with life again.
 Referral to one of these services is usually made by the person’s case manager at the CMHS clinic.

-The SANE Help Centre at 1800 18 SANE (7263) can put people in touch with the following support services in their local area.
+The SANE Helpline at 1800 18 SANE (7263) can put people in touch with the following support services in their local area.

-It can sometimes be difficult for people with a mental illness to have a safe and stable place to live.
+It can sometimes be difficult for people with a mental health issue to have a safe and stable place to live.
 Any extra support in arranging and maintaining appropriate accommodation is especially important then.

 A community support service can help to arrange supported accommodation or residential rehabilitation services for people who need help with everyday living skills like budgeting, cooking and cleaning.

-They may also put people with a mental illness in touch with other housing services or the local council which may be able to arrange subsidised housing, or rooming houses for those who are able to live more independently.
+They may also put people with a mental health issue in touch with other housing services or the local council which may be able to arrange subsidised housing, or rooming houses for those who are able to live more independently.

 Drop-in programs offer a welcoming, non-threatening place for people with a mental illness to spend time and meet people when they do not feel ready for more structured rehabilitation.

-Attendance at a structured day program means people can access rehabilitation to regain living, working and social skills that have been affected by mental illness.
+Attendance at a structured day program means people can access rehabilitation to regain living, working and social skills that have been affected by mental health issues.
 This might include computer skills, arts & craft, gardening, budgeting, cooking, as well as appropriate social interaction.